mehulhere/snn-co-processor/README.md

 A custom RISC-V coprocessor designed in Verilog using Vivado to accelerate Spiking Neural Network (SNN) computations.
 The architecture extends the RISC-V ISA based on the paper "Back to Homogeneous Computing, IEEE, 2023" to enable efficient neural network processing.

 ## Features
-- 5-stage pipelined architecture (IF, ID, IX, IW stages)
+- 5-stage pipelined architecture (IF, ID, IX, IM, IW stages)
 - Custom ISA extensions for SNN operations:
   - Neuron current computation
   - State updates